Stylized Adversarial Defense: Experimental Protocol

 \textbf{Convergence Analysis:} Each SAT model is trained for 200 epochs.
 We set the initial learning rate to 0.1 and decrease it by a factor of 0.1 at epochs 50 and 95.
 We observe that robustness increases with the number of iterations as shown in Table \ref{tab:convergence}.
 We did not observe a noticeable gain in training beyond 200 epochs.

-\textbf{Computational Training Cost:} As mentioned above, SAT takes 200 epochs for convergence which takes around 11.6 hours of training time (see Table \ref{tab:train_time_comparision} for computational analysis).
+\textbf{Computational Training Cost:} As mentioned above, SAT with $n=1$ takes 200 epochs for convergence which takes around 11.6 hours of training time (Table \ref{tab:train_time_comparision} for computational analysis).
 This cost is less than the adversarial training approach of \cite{madry2018towards}, Trades and FS.
-This is because SAT requires only one attack iteration to compute adversaries.
-However, it needs inference on clean, adversarial and target class samples to update the model.
+This is because SAT with $n=1$ requires only one attack iteration to compute adversaries.
+Multi-step SAT is relatively costly as it depends on 10 stylized attack iterations (Table \ref{tab:train_time_comparision}).